Pekno/cv-react/DEVELOPER.md

 This document provides technical details about the CV React project's architecture, implementation details, and development guidelines.
 It's intended for developers who want to understand, modify, or extend the codebase.

+## Project Creation Note

+This project was developed as a proof of concept exploring AI-assisted development using Claude AI and Machine Coding Programs (MCPs).
+While I designed the overall architecture and made key technical decisions about the structure, component composition, and data flow, the majority of the implementation code was generated through collaboration with AI.

+The development process demonstrated how human expertise in system design can be combined with AI capabilities in code generation to create a full-featured, maintainable application in significantly less time than traditional development.

+The CV React project serves both as a practical, usable CV/portfolio template and as an experiment in modern AI-assisted development workflows.

 ## Project Structure

 ```